 My Favourite Brussels anecdote

-Back in 2006 when we were advising Mittal around its hostile bid for Arcelor helping the company obtain DG COMP approval and the “blessing” of key governments which were Arcelor shareholders, I had the chance to accompany Mr Mittal to a hearing in the Belgian Senate.
-We were expecting a very hostile welcome by the senators due to trade unions and local constituents’ pressure but thanks to his convincing presentation about the industrial plan behind the merger and his undeniable personal charm, the meeting ended surprisingly with a big applause and the senators singing Happy Birthday to Mr Mittal … It was his 56th anniversary.
+Back in 2006, when we were advising Mittal around its hostile bid for Arcelor, helping the company obtain DG COMP approval and the “blessing” of key governments which were Arcelor shareholders, I had the chance to accompany Mr Mittal to a hearing in the Belgian Senate.
+We were expecting a very hostile welcome by the senators due to trade unions and local constituents’ pressure but thanks to his convincing presentation about the industrial plan behind the merger and his undeniable personal charm, the meeting ended surprisingly with a big round of applause and the senators singing Happy Birthday to Mr Mittal … It was his 56th birthday.